 As students earn higher degrees, they qualify for jobs with more responsibilities and earn higher levels of pay.
 As you review the following sections, consider how each degree level fits with your personal and professional goals.

 Associate Degree in Journalism

-Associate degrees in journalism offer students an introduction to the field and prepare them to apply for assistant and support positions.
-These programs may appeal to learners who want to work in journalism but want to complete a shorter program.
-Associate degrees in journalism usually require two years of full-time study and about 60 credits.
+Associate degrees in journalism offer students an introduction to the field and prepare them for assistant and support positions.
+These programs appeal to learners who are interested in working in journalism, but want to complete a shorter program.
+Associate degrees in journalism usually require two years of full-time study and about 60 credits of coursework.

-Coursework combines studies in news writing, communication, photojournalism, and digital media, as well as general education studies in areas like math, science, English, and history.
-Students who attend properly accredited schools can usually transfer these credits to a bachelor's program if they want to continue their education after graduating.
+Required coursework covers news writing, communication, photojournalism, and digital media.
+Students who attend accredited schools can usually transfer these credits to a bachelor's program if they want to continue their education.

 - Broadcast and Sound Engineering Technicians

-Working on the sets of television shows, concerts, movies, and radio programs, these professionals ensure broadcast equipment works properly and that the lighting, audio, and video settings are all correct for the project at hand.
+Working on the sets of television shows, concerts, movies, and radio programs, these professionals ensure broadcast equipment works properly and that lighting, audio, and video settings are all correct.
 They may also edit the visual and audio settings of recorded media.

-While reporters capture the news with words, photographers use their skills in the visual arts to take photographs.
+Photographers use their skills in the visual arts to capture the news with photographs.
 They may work for newspapers, magazines, or in a freelance capacity for several clients.
 They take photos, arrange lighting, and use editing software to correct any imperfections before supplying final images to their client.

 - Desktop Publishers

 These professionals design and create the layouts for printed and digital materials.
 They may work on brochures, newspapers, magazines, or books, lending their creative eye to the placement of images, graphics, and text to create a functionally designed final product.